Jordyz96/SDP_Cabbage_Squad/README.md

 The journal must be secure, accessible only by its owner and author.

+[Below are the listed functions in the assignment document, refer to Trello & Google Drive for a more thorough list of functions]
 Required functions:
 * Register an author (a user)
 * Sign in to the journal system.